CityScope/CS_CityScoPy/README.md

 ## Setup and Calibration On First Time Usage | Full Setup

 - get python 3.4 and above, clone this repo, install relevant libs [see main.py]
-- tweek `DATA/cityio.json` to feet your cityIO table setup [read https://github.com/CityScope/CS_CityIO_Backend/wiki to understand cityIO data structure]
+- tweek `DATA/cityio.json` to fit your cityIO table setup [read https://github.com/CityScope/CS_CityIO_Backend/wiki to understand cityIO data structure]
 - Run with `$ python[3] main.py`.
 - Tool will start scanning using the key stone data created with`keystone.py`
 - make corrections to the key stone using the sliders.
 Press `s` to save changes to file and `ctrl-c` to close program